 Here’s a question about your vision: Is your company ready to capitalize on what women have to offer?

-It’s obvious the current economic environment is here to stay, so it’s necessary to keep an open mind and rethink our processes.
+It’s necessary to keep an open mind and sometimes rethink our processes.
 That includes taking full advantage of all opportunities.

 “What else is new?” you ask.
 Good question.
 It’s important to leverage the potential in human capital.

 Two McKinsey consultants addressed one important aspect in a 2011 study: “Unlocking the full potential of women in the US economy.”
 Joanna Barsh is a director in McKinsey’s New York office and Lareina Yee is a principal in the San Francisco office.